omidbazgirTTU/REFINED/README.md

 ### c) Saving hill climbing inputs
 As the hill climbing algorithms works based on minimizing the Euclidean distance, beside the the MDS image coordinates, a euclidean distance of features as matrice need to saved as inputs of the hill climbing.
 Therefore all the hill climbing required inputs are saved as a pickle.

+## 3) Hill climbing
+The hill climbing section of REFINED is written based on using Message Passing Interface (MPI) of python to use HPCC resource very efficiently (Thanks Ruibo!).
+To run this code make sure to install **mpi4py** library of Python.
+Some computational functions needed to run Hill climbing code should be imported from **paraHill.py**